Pollard, Edwards among fantasy football RBs to avoid in Week 16 - UPI.com

 If you need more options for your roster, check out my top add/drops article.
 My Week 16 rankings for quarterbacks and wide receivers are also available and will be updated throughout the week.

-Christian McCaffrey, James Cook, Kyren Williams, Alvin Kamara and Raheem Mostert lead my Top 30 rankings, which are listed below.
-Bijan Robinson, Joe Mixon, Ezekiel Elliott, Rachaad White and D'Andre Swift round out my Top 10 plays.
+Christian McCaffrey, James Cook, Raheem Mostert, Bijan Robinson and Joe Mixon lead my Top 30 rankings, which are listed below.
+Rachaad White, D'Andre Swift, Saquon Barkley, Jonathan Taylor and Ezekiel Elliott round out my Top 10 plays.

 All of my running backs to avoid rank outside the Top 12 of my rankings.
 You should only bench my players to avoid if you roster a higher-ranked option.